tibs/venv-intro/venv-intro-notes.rst

 probably don't want to "splash" those dependencies all over my normal working environment, especially if I'm also doing actual work with Python.

-At work, we had two Pyton programs we needed to use in our build chain, but they had incompatible version requirements of support libraries.
+At work, we had two Python programs we needed to use in our build chain, but they had incompatible version requirements of support libraries.
 The solution was to use a different virtual environment for each.